Tehran province voters favor reformists, but national election results are pending

 “If the election is favorable to Rouhani, it becomes his responsibility to fulfill campaign promises.”

-While many young people say life has improved under Rouhani, conservatives express concerns about Western influence in the country.
+Meanwhile, conservatives express concerns about Western influence in the country.
 They accuse reformers of selling out to the West and have alleged foreign interference in the election.
-“Death to America” chants are still common.

-CNN’s Fred Pleitgen reported from Tehran, and CNN’s Chandrika Narayan and Sara Mazloumsaki reported from Atlanta.
-Radina Gigova, Madison Park, Emily Smith, Tim Hume and Mick Krever contributed to this report.
+CNN’s Fred Pleitgen reported from Tehran and Madison Park wrote from the United States.
+CNN’s Chandrika Narayan contributed to this report.